Posting of drivers to UK – what rules apply?

 As the UK has left the European Union, since 1 January 2021 relations between these two parties are governed by the Trade and Cooperation Agreement.
 Articles 459-472 of TCA regulate road transport of goods between UK and EU, together with specific provisions in Annex 31.
 TCA lies down not only general principles but also specific regulations with regards to posting, driving and resting time, access to the market as well as access to the profession.

 According to TCA road haulage operators of the United Kingdom may undertake up to two laden journeys from one Member State to another Member State, without returning to the territory of the United Kingdom, provided that such journeys follow a journey from the territory of the United Kingdom”.
 In addition, “road haulage operators of the United Kingdom may undertake one laden journey within the territory of a Member State provided that operation: (a) follows a journey from the territory of the United Kingdom (…) and (b) is performed within seven days of the unloading in the territory of that Member State of goods carried on the journey”.
-In practical terms this means, that operators registered in UK can make two cross-trade operations within the EU as well as one cabotage operation in a Member State.

 When it comes to operators registered in the EU, they “may undertake up to two laden journeys within the territory of the United Kingdom provided that such operations: (a) follow a journey from the territory of the Union (…) and (b) are performed within seven days of the unloading in the territory of the United Kingdom of the goods carried on the journey”.
 This gives EU operators a possibility to carry out two cabotage operations on the territory of the UK.

-Posting situations between EU and UK
+Posting of drivers to uk – Situations between EU and UK

 According to TCA (Annex 31, Section 2, Art.
 6) transport operators established in the EU as well as in the UK are obliged to register posted drivers in the IMI system.
 The agreement also regulates which transport operations qualify as posting.